fatceken/EscapeMines/README.md

 <br/>
 Escape Mines is a console application game<br/>
 <br/>
 A turtle must walk through a minefield.
 Program reads the initial game settings (path must be defined in app.config) and one or more sequences of moves.
-For each move sequence, the program outputs whether the sequence leads to the success or failure of the turtle.
+For each move sequence, the program outputs whether the sequence leads to the success or failure of the turtle.<br/>
 <br/>
 ● The board (or minefield) is a grid of N by M number of tiles.<br/>
 ● The starting position is a tile, represented by a set of zero based coordinates (x, y) and the initial<br/>